nghiemminh/retail-analysis/README.md

 1. Data cleaning: prepare clean data for analysis
 2. EDA: dive deepr into data in many aspects: Orders, Time of Orders, Shipment, Product, Sale at Loss, Customer, and Segmentation with KMeans
 3. Sale prediction: build 3 models which are XGBoost, LSTM, Prophet.
-XGBoost is the best performance model, achieved 1.5% MAPE.
+XGBoost is the best performance model, achieved **1.5% MAPE**.

 ### Dependencies
 Choose the lastest versions of any of the dependencies below: